Matching interventions and people

 - Type of intervention (including the purpose).

 - The professional and their circumstances (including the organisation).

 Once the above elements are considered using helpful prompts below, you can find some pros and cons for each mean of intervention in a later section.
-There is also a checklist designed by BASW to determine whether face-to-face visits should be carried out during the pandemic.

 1. Legislative requirements